 You’re a professional gambler and lost big last year.
 At least your misfortune is a legitimate tax deduction — as long as you maintain sufficient records to back up your claim.

-On the other hand, if you score a huge gambling win, the IRS is going to take a cut.
-Casinos and lotteries report such winnings to the IRS, so if you fail to report this income, you’re well on your way to an audit.
+On the other hand, if you score a big gambling win, the IRS will take a cut.
+Casinos and lotteries report such winnings to the IRS; if you fail to report this income, the IRS audit risk greatly increases.

 Claiming the home office deduction

-You’re self-employed and you’ve set up a dedicated office in your house or apartment where you conduct business.
+If you’re self-employed and you’ve set up a dedicated office in your house or apartment where you conduct business.
 By all means, claim the home office deduction.
 The IRS even provides a simplified formula of 5 dollars per square foot, with a maximum deduction of 1,500 dollars.
 Your home office doesn’t even have to be an entire room!
-Any space that is exclusively devoted to business counts as a legitimate home office deduction.
+Any space that is exclusively devoted to business counts as a legitimate deduction.

-But the key word here is “exclusive.”
-If you work at a desk in your bedroom that doubles as a gaming station, or you set up shop at your kitchen table, you cannot claim this deduction.
+But the keyword here is “exclusive.”
+If you work at a desk in your bedroom that doubles as a gaming station or set up shop at your kitchen table, you cannot claim this deduction.

 For most taxpayers, your odds of being audited are very low.
 But for taxpayers with very high incomes, those odds go up.
-Taxpayers with incomes over $200,000 had an audit rate of 0.53% in 2017.
+Having a lot of money and making a lot can be red flags to the IRS.
+Taxpayers with incomes between $200,000 and $1 million had an audit rate of 0.53% in 2017.
 Households making more than $1 million had an audit rate of 2.21%.
 And for households making more than $10 million, that rate is a whopping 6.66%.

-If you have a higher-than-average income, be ready to prove your income sources and deductions, because you very well may have to.
+If you have a higher-than-average income, be ready to prove the legitimacy of your income sources and deductions.

 Filing sloppy tax returns